Sonoma Art Directory

 Artist Helene Minelli (1918-2010) was a native of Sonoma Valley, born on a ranch in 1918, and the Valley inspired her lifelong creative works.
 Her mediums were oil, acrylic, and especially watercolor.
 She dedicated an impressive amount of service to the local art community, including: President of the Sonoma Valley Art Center and Gallery, later known as Valley of the Moon Art Association; founder of the North Coast Viticulture Art Exhibit and Sales; Trustee on the Board of Society of Western Artists; and Judge for the Society of Western Artists, San Francisco.

 Lin Lipetz (1928-2014) was a Sonoma author, artist, instructor and interior architect.
-She was born in Bozeman, Montana and earned a master of fine arts degree at the University of Washington in ceramics, textiles and painting, and a bachelor’s degree from San Jose State University in interior architecture.
-She resided her last 33 years in Sonoma, where she served on the Cultural and Fine Arts Commission for the City of Sonoma, and helped establish the Sonoma Valley Museum of Art in the 1990s.
+She was born in Bozeman, Montana, and studied interior architecture and fine art in Washington and California, before finally settling in Sonoma County.
+She served on the Cultural and Fine Arts Commission for the City of Sonoma, and helped establish the Sonoma Valley Museum of Art in the 1990s.
 She also wrote the book, The Secret of Inner Presence.
 Lin was “a mentor for many students and a friend to all.”
+Lin had a B.A. from San Jose State University in interior architecture, and M.F.A from the University of Washington in ceramics, textiles and painting.

 Maurice Lapp (1925-2014) was a devoted oil painter, watercolorist and art teacher, and was recently featured in Art Trails catalog as someone with a calling for communicating the absolute necessity of art.
 He held a position as an art instructor at the Santa Rosa Junior College.